The best camping near Tumby Bay with a private bathroom

 100%

 Working hobby farm set on 92 acres with beautiful rolling hills and ocean views, farmed for sheep and hay.
 Our unpowered campgrounds are set on approximately 2.5 acres fenced off from the rest of our farm specially for our campers.
 Enjoy these exclusive, well spaced-out camp sites without the worry of being parked right on top of another camper.
 We have 5 different campsites to choose from so you can spread out and enjoy the peace and quiet.
 Just a short drive to the city of Port Lincoln, the beautiful Coffin Bay, fun activities and stunning beaches all while feeling completely secluded.
 Situated right next door to Gardners Vinyard and cellar door and down the road from Glen Forrest animal park.
-Be sure to read campsite descriptions before booking to choose what will work for you and your camping style or message us for the best site to suit.
-One caravan/ family per site due to size of sites.
+Be sure to read our campsite descriptions before booking to choose what will work best for you and your camping style.
+Feel free to message us for the best site to suit if you need help.
+Please read all Hipcamp rules and cancellation policy to save disappointment if a potential of needing to cancel.
+One caravan/ family per site due to size of all our sites.
+Most only fit one van/ Vehicle.
 Some sites are close enough for those travelling with another group to camp near each other.

 Pets